Getting started using the ASAP2Demo...

 - Change the active calibration page (Flash or RAM)

-- Read a calibration page from the ECU
+- Read and Write calibration data from and to the ECU

 - Copy the ECU's Flash page to the ECU's RAM page and vice versa